eshaz/wasm-audio-decoders/src/flac/README.md

 ### Methods

-* `decoder.decode(oggOpusData)` *async*
+* `decoder.decode(flacData)` *async*
-  * `oggOpusData` Uint8Array containing Ogg Opus data.
+  * `flacData` Uint8Array containing FLAC data.
   * Returns a promise that resolves with the decoded audio.
   * Use this when streaming audio into the decoder.
-* `decoder.decodeFile(oggOpusData)` *async*
-  * `oggOpusData` Uint8Array containing Ogg Opus data.
-  * Returns a promise that resolves with the decoded audio.
-  * Use this when decoding an entire file.
 * `decoder.flush()` *async*
   * Returns a promise that resolves with any remaining data in the buffer.
   * Use this when you are finished piping audio in through the `decode` method to retrieve any remaining data in the buffer.
+* `decoder.decodeFile(flacData)` *async*
+  * `flacData` Uint8Array containing FLAC data.
+  * Returns a promise that resolves with the decoded audio.
+  * Use this when decoding an entire file.
+* `decoder.decodeFrames(flacFrames)` *async*
+  * `flacData` Array of Uint8Array containing FLAC frames.
+  * Returns a promise that resolves with the decoded audio.
+  * Use this when you already have the FLAC frames parsed and split into individual buffers.
 * `decoder.reset()` *async*
-  * Resets the decoder so that a new stream of Ogg Opus data can be decoded.
+  * Resets the decoder so that a new stream of FLAC data can be decoded.
-* `decoder.free()` *async*
+* `decoder.free()` *async
-  * De-allocates the memory used by the decoder and terminates the web worker.
+  * De-allocates the memory used by the decoder.
-  * After calling `free()`, the current instance is made unusable, and a new instance will need to be created to decode additional Ogg Opus data.
+  * After calling `free()`, the current instance is made unusable, and a new instance will need to be created to decode additional FLAC data.

 ### Properly using the Web Worker interface

-`OggOpusDecoderWebWorker` uses async functions to send operations to the web worker without blocking the main thread.
+`FLACDecoderWebWorker` uses async functions to send operations to the web worker without blocking the main thread.
 To fully take advantage of the concurrency provided by web workers, your code should avoid using `await` on decode operations where it will block the main thread.

-Each method call on a `OggOpusDecoderWebWorker` instance will queue up an operation to the web worker.
+Each method call on a `FLACDecoderWebWorker` instance will queue up an operation to the web worker.
 Operations will complete within the web worker thread one at a time and in the same order in which the methods were called.

   * **Good** Main thread is not blocked during each decode operation.
 The example `playAudio` function is called when each decode operation completes.
 Also, the next decode operation can begin while `playAudio` is doing work on the main thread.
     ```javascript